-Spinach Pie is our familyโs take on a classic, savory Greek pie.
-Served piping hot, a velvety spinach filling is seasoned with caramelized yellow onion and melted butter, wrapped up in puff pastry.
-Perfect as your main course or a show-stopping side dish.
+Spinach pie is our family’s take on a classic, savory Greek pie.
+A spinach filling is seasoned with caramelized onion and melted butter, wrapped up in puff pastry.
+Perfect as your main dish or a show-stopping side dish.

 I love a rustic, easy recipe, especially when I can take basic ingredients and elevate them with delicious cheeses and lots of fresh herbs.

-Weโve made spinach pie as simple as garlic, salt, and pepper, but we also donโt hesitate to toss in sprigs of herbs like fresh parsley, dill, and basil, some savory sautรฉed mushrooms and crispy heaps of golden brown bacon.
+We’ve made spinach pie as simple as garlic, salt, and pepper, but we also don’t hesitate to toss in sprigs of herbs like fresh parsley, dill, and basil, some savory sautéed mushrooms and crispy heaps of golden brown bacon.

 This dish is delicious served with a fresh garden salad dressed in homemade ranch.
 In the colder months, we might pair it with a whole, roasted chicken, or even on its own with crispy potatoes drizzled with lemon juice.

-Fermented grains โ The traditional Greek spinach pie is called spanakopita, and it is made with sheets of phyllo dough.
-For our version, I use my sourdough puff pastry which ferments for a minimum of 8 hours, adding the delicious benefits of fermentation to this dish.
-This is totally optional, and you can use store-bought puff pastry as well for a faster, less time consuming recipe.
+Fermented grains – The traditional Greek spinach pie recipe is called spanakopita, and it is made with sheets of phyllo dough.
+For my take on this authentic recipe, I use my sourdough puff pastry in place of phyllo sheets which ferments for a minimum of 8 hours, adding the delicious benefits of fermentation to this dish.
+Of course, this is optional!

-Nutrient rich veggies: Spinach is jam-packed into this delicious spinach pie, along with fragrant garlic and onions.
-It is a great way to pack in some nutritious veggies.
+Nutrient rich veggies – Spinach is jam-packed into this delicious spinach pie, along with fragrant garlic and onions.
+It is a great recipe to pack in some nutritious veggies.

-Family-friendly: While spinach doesnโt immediately strike you as a family favorite, the way this main ingredient is cooked up in this dish has won over my pickiest eaters.
-Butter, cheese, and flaky crust go a long way in making this cooked spinach a family-friendly option.
+Family-friendly – While spinach may not immediately strike you as a family favorite, the way this main ingredient is cooked up in this dish has won over my pickiest eaters.

 Ingredients

-Gruyere cheese: This could also be substituted for feta, cheddar, or mozzarella.
+Gruyere cheese – This could also be substituted for feta cheese, cheddar, or mozzarella.

 A full ingredient list with exact amounts can be found in the recipe card below.